 Step 4 (Optional): Update the metric tracking cycle

 All new metrics created within scorecards have a default daily tracking cycle, which means that the data and progress are calculated on a day-to-day basis.
 However, many metrics and metrics demand to be tracked on a different cadence.
 In those cases, you can change the default tracking cycle on the metric through metric settings.
 The tracking cycle doesn't impact data refresh.

 Open a scorecard and select Edit.

 Select the name of any metric or submetric.
 Power BI opens the Details pane.

 Select the Settings tab.

-Set the tracking cycle for your goal.
+Set the tracking cycle frequency for your metric, and select Track.